 Eliminate bad odors: Hide the litter box and spray air neutralizer throughout your home.
 When showing the home, fill it with inviting smells by putting out fresh flowers and baking a batch of cookies.

-My Florida Houses © All Rights Reserved. - Design by Team Stiller - Realtors first time home buyer, Florida realtor, real estate agents, luxury real estate agents, local real estate agents, Florida mls listings, diy home tips, useful home tips, reviews google, news, market report, southwest Florida, neighborhood report, lee county Florida, school report, home value, home worth
+My Florida Houses © All Rights Reserved. - Design by Team Stiller - experienced Realtors first house, first time home buyer, buying property, selling property, Florida realtor, real estate agents, luxury real estate agents, local real estate agents, Florida mls listings, diy home tips, useful home tips, reviews google, news, market report, southwest Florida, neighborhood report, lee county Florida, school report, home value, home worth